 The Palau Nacional, the former Spanish pavilion of the 1929 World's Fair, is the seat of the MNAC.
 It houses some of the world's most important art collections.
 These include the Thyssen-Bornemisza collection with Gothic works and the Cambó Foundation with paintings by Rubens and Rembrandt.
 In addition, representatives of Romanesque art and modern artists are given a wide space.

 The foundation, founded by Miró himself, is dedicated to the work of the multi-talented Catalan master.
 Temporary exhibitions show the work of innovative contemporary artists.
 Around 400 of Miró's works are regularly shown.

 Barcelona - Joan Miro Foundation

 Location: Parc de Montjuïc; near the mountain station of the Funicular de Montjuïc funicular.

 Maritime Museum of Barcelona

 The museum uses the halls of the former Drassanes shipyard.
-It presents objects typical for shipping such as figureheads, anchors, cannons and nautical instruments.
+It presents typical shipping objects such as figureheads, anchors, cannons and nautical instruments.
 Ships are also shown.
-A special exhibit is the “Real”, a 60-meter-long royal galley that is replicated in its original size.
-The rowed galley was used in the Battle of Lepanto in October 1571.
+A special exhibit is the "Real", a 60-meter-long royal galley recreated in its original size.
+It was used at the naval battle of Lepanto in October 1571.

 Location: Avenida de les Drassanes, at the end of the Rambla